 Power School and Zangle

-Online tools that let parents check their children’s grades and homework assignments such as Power School and Zangle – which Marano believes feed into parental obsessiveness over grades – have their positives, Macklin says, but can take ownership away from the child.
+Online portals that allow parents to check their children’s grades and homework assignments — which Marano believes feed into parental obsessiveness over grades — have their positives, Macklin says, but can take ownership away from the child.

 “Kids may think, ‘If there is some way Mom or Dad will find out about the homework assignment, then I’ll sit back and wait to hear about it before I do anything on my own.’
 At what point does the child finally say, ‘All the positives and negatives are on me, and I can do it on my own’?”

-Claudia Walter, a licensed social worker from Novi with two children, says Zangle created a lot conflict at home.
+Claudia Walter, a licensed social worker from Novi with two children, says access to this much information created a lot conflict at home.
 “In the beginning, I’d be going crazy.
 One day I’d see an ‘A,’ the next day an ‘E.'” Her kids convinced her that an “E” can show up if the teacher adds an assignment but not the grade; they also thought Walter was “creeping” on them when they were in school.
 “I had to back off.
 It wasn’t helping.”